Plateau Point Trail: Description

-The trail begins at Indian Garden, 4.5 mi from the rim on the Bright Angel Trail.
-The trail heads northeast from the day-use area at Indian Garden and follows about 0.75 mi of the Tonto Trail before it splits from the Tonto, turning north towards Plateau Point.
+The trail begins at Havasupai Gardens, 4.5 mi from the rim on the Bright Angel Trail.
+The trail heads northeast from the day-use area at Havasupai Gardens and follows about 0.75 mi of the Tonto Trail before it splits from the Tonto, turning north towards Plateau Point.
 0.75 mi from the junction the trail comes to an end at the point.

 Plateau Point overlooks the Granite Gorge between Pipe Creek Canyon and Monument Canyon.
 It provides a view of the Colorado River from about 1300 ft above, while still 3000 ft below the south rim.

-There is water available at Indian Garden and near the end of the trail when turned on.
+There is water available at Havasupai Gardens and near the end of the trail when turned on.